 - Connect to your instance using SSH.

-Freeze and unmount your filesystem
+Freeze or unmount your filesystem

 An alternative option is to freeze or unmount the filesystem before you take a snapshot.
-This is the most reliable way to ensure that your disk buffers are cleared, but it is more time-consuming and not as convenient as simply flushing the disk buffers.
+This is the most reliable way to ensure that your disk buffers are cleared, but it is more time consuming and not as convenient as simply flushing the disk buffers.

 Unmount the persistent disk completely to ensure that no data is written to it while you create the snapshot.
 This is usually unnecessary, but it does improve the consistency of the snapshot.